najeebdbg/Voice-to-Text/README.md

 # Voice-to-Text
 Using this tool You can change your voice into Text.
-This is an Amazing Project.
+This is an Amazing Project.program